-Lead Sponsor - The Aldridge Foundation
+Lead Sponsor - Aldridge Education

-The Aldridge Foundation is an educational charity founded by Sir Rod Aldridge OBE to help young people to reach their potential and improve their communities.
-To achieve this the Foundation sponsors non-selective community schools (as separate Charitable Trusts or as part of a Multi Academy Trust, Aldridge Education).
+The Academy's lead sponsor is Aldridge Education.
+Aldridge Education is a charitable Trust founded by Sir Rod Aldridge OBE to help young people to reach their potential and improve their communities.
+To achieve this the Trust sponsors non-selective community schools (as separate Independent Trusts or as part of a local Multi Academy Trust).

-The Aldridge Foundation's vision is of a more successful society where young people, irrespective of their background, have the essential skills and entrepreneurial qualities they need to take control of their own lives and contribute to the community around them.
+Aldridge Education's vision is of a more successful society where young people, irrespective of their background, have the essential skills and entrepreneurial qualities they need to take control of their own lives and contribute to the community around them.

-The Aldridge Foundation's goal is that, by the age of 25, all Aldridge graduates will have experienced an outstanding and enjoyable education and be able to sustain the life of their choice.
+The Trust's goal is that, by the age of 25, all Aldridge graduates will have experienced an outstanding and enjoyable education and be able to sustain the life of their choice.
 They will be independent, thriving economically and making a real, positive contribution to their communities.